Be generous, but also be smart about it

 Here are some red flags:

-• You receive an invoice or bill for a pledge you never made.
+• You receive an invoice or bill for a pledge you never made; or

 • The organization’s name and logo closely resemble another charity with a similar purpose.